yk-sgr/website-old2/src/content/blog/flutte-rant.md

 )
 ```

-Now it's way more code.
-But let's take a look at a last example:
+Now it's a lot more code.
+But let's take a look at one more example:

 ```html
 <div class="flex flex-col">